Filozoff/BlogArticles/Article002/article002.md

 }
 ```

 That environment value will be used to pass a branch name from the parent `View`, to its children.
+Once set to a parent, it is visible to all its childern views.

 Next, let's create a dedicated `ViewModifier` for constructing a branch and a leaf.